ecstaticsites/docs/pages/technical.md

 [View the code](https://github.com/ecstaticsites/go/tree/main/cmd/intake)

 This is the small data-processing pipeline.
-Bunny CDN forwards access logs to this service over UDP, where they are then parsed, lightly validated, and stored in Clickhouse on a per-site basis.
+Bunny CDN forwards access logs to this service over TCP, where they are then parsed, lightly validated, and stored in Clickhouse on a per-site basis.

 ### Service 4: `query`